-Responsibility for both the accuracy of the data and the completeness and fairness of the presentation, including all disclosures, rests with WASA's management.
-To the best of my knowledge and belief, the enclosed financial statements and schedules are accurate in all material respects and are reported in a manner designed to present fairly the financial position and results of operations of the Authority and I look forward to reviewing those as well as summarizing our operations for the year from a financial perspective.
+Responsibility for both the accuracy of the data and the completeness and fairness of the presentation of the financial statements, including all disclosures, rests with WASA's management.
+To the best of my knowledge and belief, the accompanying financial statements and schedules are accurate in all material respects and are reported in a manner designed to present fairly the financial position and results of operations of the Authority.
+I look forward to presenting and discussing the results of operations and other information provided in this report.